Zank613/my-prog-projects/README.md

-#C PROJECTS
+# C PROJECTS

 My own C projects, made as a learning phase.

-The idea is to make or at least try something, not to finish it.
-But finishing will reward you big time.
+The idea is to make or at least try something, not to finish it, but finishing will reward you big time.